MENUCLOSE

 • Hosted by journalist and author Aoife Barry

-After the talk, stay for a warm, sociable close to the evening with delicious Palestinian food from The Great Oven, drinks from Hennessy, and music by Donal Dineen.
+After the talk, stay for a warm, sociable close to the evening with delicious Palestinian food from The Great Oven, refreshments, and music by Donal Dineen.

 Free and open to all – come join the conversation.